 We’re sorry to break it to you, but Ireland is not Spain… As such, we get a fair bit of rain and we recommend that visitors pack accordingly.
 If you’re visiting Ireland either in winter or the colder side of autumn or spring, we recommend bringing a warm waterproof coat.
 In the warmer months, it rains a little less, but you should still pack a waterproof jacket in case you’re caught out in a downpour.

-But Ireland isn’t rainy all of the time.
+But Ireland doesn’t rain all of the time.
 In fact, many people joke that in Ireland you can experience all four seasons in one day.
 We do get some sunshine in the summer, which means that UV protection is necessary — so make sure to bring sunscreen and sunglasses.
 The mercurial nature of Irish weather should also influence what footwear you pack, but this topic deserves its own section…

 What Footwear Should You Pack When Visiting Ireland?